-In addition to this, we will also require a single parameter which we will use to define the number of bits in the output.
+In addition to this, we will also need a single parameter which we will use to define the number of bits in the output.

-The verilog code snippet below shows the declaration of our counter module using both verilog 2001 and verilog 1995 compatible code.
+The code snippet below shows the declaration of our counter module using both verilog 2001 and verilog 1995 compatible code.

 We now need a module which we can use to instantiate two instances of this counter.
 This module will have two inputs - clock and reset - and two outputs coming from the instantiated counters.